ShreyBiswas/GreyLiteratureClassifier/README.md

 You can find each model's final evaluation metrics in their model folder, inside `all_results.json`.

 To get recommended batch sizes for the Alienware, find the Memory Usage (in GB, for fp32), and the Max Tokens for the specified model.
-These are available on the model page, or aggregated on the MTEB Leaderboard.
+These are available on the [MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard), or sometimes on the model page.

-Plug them into the below function:
+Plug them into the below function, also defined in `workflow.ipynb`:
 ```python
 def recommended_batch_size(memory_use, max_tokens): # on the Alienware
     from math import log2